Adolf Anderssen

-Karl Ernst Adolf Anderssen (July 6, 1818 – March 13, 1879) was a German chess master.
+Karl Ernst Adolf Anderssen (6 July 1818 – 13 March 1879) was a German chess master.
 He won the great international tournaments of 1851 and 1862, but lost matches to Paul Morphy in 1858, and to Wilhelm Steinitz in 1866.
 Accordingly, he is generally regarded as having been the world's leading chess player from 1851 to 1858, and leading active player from 1862 to 1866, although the title of World Chess Champion did not yet exist.

 Anderssen became the most successful tournament player in Europe, winning over half the events he entered, including the very strong Baden-Baden 1870 chess tournament.
 He achieved most of these successes when he was over the age of 50.

-Anderssen is famous today for his brilliant sacrificial attacking play, particularly in the "Immortal Game" (1851) and the "Evergreen Game" (1852).
+Anderssen is famous today for his brilliant sacrificial attacking play, particularly in the Immortal Game (1851) and the Evergreen Game (1852).
 He was an important figure in the development of chess problems, driving forward the transition from the "Old School" of problem composition to the elegance and complexity of modern compositions.
-He was also one of the most likeable of chess masters and became an "elder statesman" of the game, to whom others turned for advice or arbitration.
+He was also one of the most likeable of chess masters and became an elder statesman of the game, to whom others turned for advice or arbitration.

 Background and early life

 Anderssen was born in Breslau (now called Wrocław, Poland), in the Prussian Province of Silesia, in 1818.
 He lived there for most of his life, sharing a house with and supporting his widowed mother and his unmarried sister.
 Anderssen never married.
 He graduated from the public gymnasium (high school) in Breslau and then attended university, where he studied mathematics and philosophy.
-After graduating in 1847 at the age of 29, he took a position at the Friedrichs-Gymnasium as an instructor and later as Professor of Mathematics.
+After graduating in 1847 at the age of 29, he took a position at the Friedrichs-Gymnasium in Breslau as an instructor and later as professor of Mathematics.
 Anderssen lived a quiet, stable, responsible, respectable middle-class life.
 His career was teaching mathematics, while his hobby and passion was playing chess.

 When Anderssen was nine years old, his father taught him how to play chess.
-Anderssen said that as a boy, he learned the strategy of the game from a copy of William Lewis' book Fifty Games between Labourdonnais and McDonnell (1835).
+Anderssen said that as a boy, he learned the strategy of the game from a copy of William Lewis' book Fifty Games Between Labourdonnais and McDonnell (1835).